-6. Systems
+- 6. Systems

-6.1 Systems Policy
+- 6.1 Systems Policy

-(a) The European Bridge League's Systems Regulations and Systems Policy 2000 ("the SYSTEMS POLICY") apply to these Championships.
-Category 1 systems and conventions are permitted.
+- (a) The European Bridge League's Systems Policy 2000 ("the SYSTEMS POLICY") applies to the Championship.
+Only Category 3 systems and conventions are permitted.

 (b) Each player must agree with partner to use the same methods in the auction and also in the card play.